touchsell/rails-test/README.md

 # README

 We want to create a mini Touch & Sell Studio in Rails.
-We can create a unique URL for each organization, then each organization can build its own tree structure.
+Each Organization will have its own URL and will be able to build a tree structure of Nodes.

+Organization represents a project/customer/application to build.

+A Node is the basic element of the tree structure build for an Organization.
+There is one root node at the base of the tree structure, then nodes have a parent node and children nodes.

 You must use Rails 6.0.0 and Ruby 2.6.3.